Photo courtesy of Cynthia Ryan

 Furthermore, my mother, who has no known siblings, was adopted in 1936, when little or no information was provided to families about the medical histories of adopted children’s biological parents.
 At 79, Mom has never been diagnosed with cancer, a fact my doctors cited when dismissing my likelihood of being a BRCA mutation carrier.

 But King’s current position on testing led me to realize there was more to my genetic story.
 For too long, King argues, emphasis has been placed solely on our mothers’ medical histories in determining who should undergo BRCA testing, even though “50 percent of our genetic makeup comes from our fathers.”
 In many instances, King said in the interview with me, a mutation goes “undetected in the father’s family because he has no sisters, and while men can be diagnosed with breast cancer, it is very, very rare.”

 As King spoke, I realized she was describing my father’s family.
 Dad was one of four brothers; they had no sisters.
 My uncles and my father have all had cancer: lung, colon, prostate and skin.
 Dad had prostate cancer.
 Perhaps I inherited a propensity for breast cancer from Dad’s side of the family, since breast, colon and prostate cancers are sometimes considered to occur in familial clusters, potentially signaling a common genetic link.

 King recommends routine BRCA1 and BRCA2 genetic testing for all women, regardless of medical history, to address what she perceives as over-reliance on maternal background.
-It’s a bold idea for a number of reasons, including the logistics and expense
+It’s a bold idea for a number of reasons, including the logistics and expense of implementation.

 Despite these challenges, King insists that “no woman with BRCA1 or BRCA2 should learn about the mutation